JunePrimavera/Azalea/readme.md

 # Azalea

-Juniper's standard libraries for rust projects.
+June's standard libraries for rust projects.

 Has a lot of common code that is often important, or copied to many places in a project.